calvinchengx/calvinchengx.github.io/blog/2024-02-02-strong-opinions-loosely-held/index.md

 ## Why is this important?

-It really is super relevant to us - even more so if one is a professional engineer - in this world around us dominated by technology.
+This is a skillset that is relevant to us - even more so if one is a professional engineer - in this world around us dominated by technology.
 Navigating the noisy, diverse and often chaotic world of business goals, product design and engineering disciplines means that we are perpetually faced with diverse opinions and are compelled by tight deadlines to make clear decisions.

 Being able to do so with a strong opinion, and yet be ready with contradictory opinions as backups and executed in parallel, is the 2nd order, high level bit that one needs to flip, in order to be successful as a principal engineer, or a successful executive.